pavlobalandin/blog/README.md

 Yet another Sandbox
 ====

-Project was created ro play with some basic behavior of Symfony3 framework.
+Project was created to play with Symfony3 framework basic behavior.

 The original task